Country house poem

 A country house poem is a poem in which the author compliments a wealthy patron or a friend through a description of his country house.
 Such poems were popular in early 17th-century England.
 The genre may be seen as a sub-set of the topographical poem.

 Examples

-The model for the country house poem is Ben Jonson's To Penshurst, published in 1616, which compliments Robert Sidney, 1st Earl of Leicester, younger brother of Sir Philip Sidney on his Penshurst Place.
-(However, To Penshurst was preceded by five years by Emilia Lanier's Description of Cookham, one of the first in this genre.)
+The model for the country house poem is Ben Jonson's 'To Penshurst', one of the first in this genre.
 The speaker contrasts Penshurst, a large and important late medieval house which was extended in a similar style under Elizabeth I, with more recent prodigy houses, which he calls "proud, ambitious heaps".
 The poem has many allusions, to Epiphanius, Martial, and Horace, amongst others, and begins with the following lines referencing Horace's Ode 2:18: